 - Uses of Polymers

-Polymers are all created by the process of polymerization wherein their constituent elements, called monomers, are reacted together to form polymer chains, i.e., 3-dimensional networks forming the polymer bonds.
+Polymers are created by the process of polymerization, wherein their constituent elements, called monomers, are reacted together to form polymer chains, i.e., 3-dimensional networks forming the polymer bonds.

 The type of polymerization mechanism used depends on the type of functional groups attached to the reactants.
 In the biological context, almost all macromolecules are either completely polymeric or are made up of large polymeric chains.